Heinz Arzberger

-Heinz-Dieter Arzberger (born August 27, 1972 in Wolfsberg) is a retired Austrian football player.
-He has gained one cap for Austria in a friendly in 2004.
-Arzberger played at Red Bull Salzburg for over a decade making him the club's longest-serving player.
+Heinz-Dieter Arzberger (born 27 August 1972) is a Austrian former professional footballer who played as a goalkeeper.
+He has gained one cap for the Austria national team in a friendly in 2004.
+Arzberger played at Red Bull Salzburg for over a decade, making him one of the club's longest-serving players.
 He won the Austrian Bundesliga three times with Red Bull Salzburg, in 2007, 2009 and 2010.

-After the end of his career he became goalkeeper coach of FC Liefering in 2012.
+After the end of his career, he became a goalkeepinh coach of FC Liefering in 2012.